 In-home health care may be covered if it’s medically necessary.
 It must also be part-time or intermittent, which rules out full-time and long-term care in the home.
 Home health services such as skilled nursing care, home health aide services, physical and occupational therapies and medical social services are covered by Part A and/or Part B.

-Medicare doesn’t cover non-medical care and services provided in the home, including meal deliveries.
-Homemaker services and personal care, such as help with chores and assistance with the activities of daily living, may be covered only when provided alongside other medically necessary care.
+Medicare doesn’t cover 24-hour care, or pay for meal deliveries.
+In-home care and personal care, such as help with chores and assistance with the activities of daily living, may be covered only when provided alongside other medically necessary care.

 Medicare Resources by State